What can soda do to your teeth?

 Here’s what the Canadian Dental Association has to say about soft drinks and sugar-free drinks.

 Soft drinks—even the sugar-free ones—contain acid that erodes tooth enamel.
 If you must, drink them quickly and…avoid extended contact with your teeth.

 Sweet carbonated beverages cause tooth decay, dissolve enamel, increase harmful bacteria in your mouth which leads to gum disease.
 All in all, sweet carbonated sodas are fairly potent at damaging teeth.

-In the last two decades, the numbers of soft drink drinkers in Canada has reduced dramatically.
+In the last two decades, the number of soft drink drinkers in Canada has reduced dramatically.
 The chart below shows how widespread soft drink consumption remains.
-These statistics only represent those who drink regular soft drinks; with diet soft drink drinkers, the numbers are higher still.
+These statistics only represent those who drink regular soft drinks; with diet soft-drink drinkers, the numbers are higher still.

 What effects does soda have on your teeth?

 Sodas affect your teeth in a number of ways.